pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 ## 0.5.3 (October 2020)

+* Installation.md
+* Architecture should mention axle-laws

 * Logistic Map is latest?
-* Spokes.md
-* Installation.md

 * Fix `ConditionalProbabilityTable` division by zero during Bernoulli bayes (line 57)
   * Eliminate this from being tested during Bayes (When both A and B probability is zero?)